yaoxx151/macos-keybinding/README.md

-Try to emulate some basic Emacs keybindings in macOS so that writing text, e.g. in broswers, sucks less.
+Try to emulate some basic Emacs keybindings in macOS so that writing text, in, e.g. broswers, sucks less.

 Put it under `~/Library/KeyBindings/DefaultKeyBinding.dict` (create `~/Library/KeyBindings/` if not exist).
+Need to restart the application.

-Would stop working when macOS no long respects `~/Library/KeyBindings/DefaultKeyBinding.dict`.
+Hopefully, macOS wouldn't decide to stop respecting `~/Library/KeyBindings/DefaultKeyBinding.dict`.